On 30 Apr 2001, at 14:03, Robert Vint wrote:

 modification/genetic engineering, so called 'negative claims', are

-increasingly being applied on a voluntary basis by food businesses in many
+increasingly being applied on a voluntary basis by food businesses in

 countries to address a perceived consumer demand or market niche for such